-Whether you like it or not, office politics exist in any business, no matter how large or small.
-It can mean a lot of stress and upset, as people tend to make mistakes, fall out or just don't know how to behave with others or in certain situations.
+Whether you like it or not, office politics exist.
+They can mean a lot of stress and upset, as people tend to make mistakes, fall out or don't know how to behave in certain situations.

-But it's not as bad as you might think.
-Politics can actually be good for your career if you learn how to identify the political activity within your own company and use it effectively to help further your career.
-You might think it's better to ignore office politics but it's actually far more beneficial to get along with everyone and be a team player than isolating yourself from the crowd.
+But it's not as bad as you think.
+Politics can be useful for your career if you learn how to identify what's happening within your own workplace and navigate things effectively.
+You want to be a team player, rather than isolate yourself from the crowd.

-With all of the above in mind, I've put together the following top tips on how to deal with office politics, so you'll avoid tripping up and making your own mistakes and allow you to successfully handle any event, meeting or party thrown your way...
+With that in mind, we've put together the following tips on how to deal with office politics, so you'll avoid making any mistakes and learn to successfully handle any event, meeting or party thrown your way.

 Listen and observe

-When you start working at a new company, it's wise to stand back and do a lot of listening and observing before you do anything else.
+When you start working at a new company, it's wise to stand back and do a lot of listening and watching first.
 Keep your ears open and your mouth shut, as they say.
-You can learn an awful lot in those first few weeks, simply by figuring people out and seeing where the politics lie.
+You can learn an awful lot in those initial weeks, by merely figuring people out and seeing where the politics lie.

 Assess the political situation

-Figure out the power struggles and dominant players.
-Consider who to avoid and who to spend more time with in order to get a good insight into the office grapevine.
-This is also a good opportunity to see where you might fit in to the social mix.
+Identify the power struggles and dominant players.
+Consider who to avoid and who to make friends with.
+Get a good insight into the office grapevine.
+See where you might fit into the social mix.
 It's important to know what's going on in the company to help further your career.

 Be careful who you trust

-It's a sad fact of life but people can be untrustworthy.
+It's a sad fact of life, but people can be untrustworthy.
 In business, they can be even more so.
-Therefore, don't trust anyone at work and certainly be wary of people who share something 'in confidence' because it's likely they'll be sharing your own private matters to someone else in future.
+Therefore, don't trust anyone at work and certainly be wary of people who share something "in confidence" because it's likely they'll be sharing your private matters to someone else in future.
 If you need to confide in someone about issues at work, talk to a family member or friend instead.

 Don't believe the hype

-When tapping in to the office grapevine, don't believe everything you hear.
-Rumours and misguided information often circulate around any company, so just be careful about using such information as it could be wrong.
+When tapping into the office grapevine, don't believe everything you hear.
+Rumours and misguided information often circulate at any company, so be careful about using such information as it could be wrong.

 Also, if someone is telling you something negative – you have to ask yourself what that person's motives are.
 Are they trying to spread malicious gossip?
 Or put you in hot water?
-I'm not saying you should become cynical of everything people say... just really think about what people are saying and try to read between the lines.
+I'm not saying you should become cynical of everything people say, but try to read between the lines.

 Don't get involved in negative gossiping

-What is it with some people that they feel the need to bitch and complain about other people at work?
-A lack of confidence in their own abilities perhaps?
+What is it with some people that they feel the need to bitch and complain about others at work?
+A lack of confidence in their abilities, perhaps?
 A flash of the green-eyed monster because the boss said something nice about them?
-It's a shame but office politics can revert back to the playground.
+It's a shame, but office politics can revert to the playground.

-Best piece of advice?
-Stay out of the negativity.
+The best piece of advice?
+Avoid negativity.
 But if you hear someone say something bitchy about an absent colleague, stand up for them!
-It may push you out of the gossip ring in the short term, but will gain you more respect in the long run.
+It may push you out of the gossip ring in the short term but will gain you more respect in future.

 Don't try to take sides, be everyone's pal

 Life would be so much easier if people didn't have egos or pride.
 But they do, so it's important to be diplomatic.
-What do I mean by this?
+What do we mean by this?
 Well, avoid offending anyone, smile and be positive, and know when to back down.
-Being diplomatic will make for a much easier work life and you'll find that you get along with everyone.
+Being diplomatic will make for a much easier life, and you'll find that you get along with everyone.

 Keep your private life private

-Don't make the mistake in thinking that work has anything to do with your personal life.
-It doesn't, so keep your personal stuff out of the office.
+Don't think that work has anything to do with your personal life.
+It doesn't, so keep your stuff out of the office.
 Sharing too much personal information can be unprofessional.
 And try not to get romantically involved with anyone at work either.
-This is your job and you should try to remain professional at all times.
+It's your job, and you should try to remain professional.
 Can't help yourself?
-Keep the relationship discreet and certainly don't show affection in the office.
+Keep the relationship discreet and certainly, don't show affection in the office.